ading2210/edpuzzle-answers/README.md

 <img src="https://raw.githubusercontent.com/ading2210/edpuzzle-answers/main/images/screenshot2.png" alt="A screenshot of the generated webpage" width="500"/>

 This bookmarklet can fetch the answers for the multiple choice questions on any Edpuzzle assignment.
-It can also skip the entire video, but you will still have to manually answer the qustions.
+It can also skip the entire video, but you will still have to manually answer the questions.

 ## Features:
  - Can fetch and display the multiple-choice answers for any Edpuzzle assignment